rafaelleinio/tilde-enhanced/README.md

+# Tilde Enhanced

+A slightly modified version of [Cade Scroggins](https://github.com/cadejscroggins)'s homepage [Tilde](https://github.com/cadejscroggins/tilde).

 ## Screenshots

 ![Screenshot](assets/screenshot.png)

-# Tilde Enhanced

-A slightly modified version of [Cade Scroggins](https://github.com/cadejscroggins)'s homepage [Tilde](https://github.com/cadejscroggins/tilde).
+## Added Features
 Most of the features are carried over from the original source.

-## Added Features
+Few of the added features are:

 - Clicking on the clock will bring up pre-defined sites.
 - Available sites show their icons instead of their corresponding keys.